Calthorpe, Oxfordshire: History

 The estate was gradually being developed between 1900 and the 1930s.
 New housing began to grow significantly in the 1950s and 1960s.
 The land south of the New Foscote Hospital in Calthorpe and Easington farm was mostly open farmland until the early 1960s, as shown by the Ordnance Survey maps of 1947, 1955, and 1964.
 It had only a few farmsteads and houses, an allotment field (now under the Sainsbury's store), and the Municipal Borough of Banbury's small reservoir just south of Easington farm; a water spring lay to the south of it.
 Two minor streams ran from a spring near the allotment gardens and the land under today's Timms estate.
 An old clay pit, kiln and brick works lay near the Poets' Corner estate.
 The pit was of mid-Victorian origin and the buildings were marked on the 1881 O.S. map.
-The pit had been filled in by the 1920s, the buildings closed by the 1940s and the site built on by the late 1960s.
+The pit had been filled in by the 1920s, the buildings closed by the 1940s and the site built on by the late 1960s.In March 2021, noted Banbury entertainer Paul Lyon and his girlfriend Joanne Dunscombe moved in and live there still to this day.